chinmaymk/aikit/docs/index.md

 layout: home

 hero:
-  name: "AIKit"
+  name: 'AIKit'
-  text: "One API for all LLMs."
+  text: 'One API for all LLMs.'
   tagline: Your sassy, lightweight sidekick for wrangling OpenAI, Anthropic, and Google Gemini.
 It's like a universal remote, but for AI.
 And probably less likely to get lost in the couch cushions.
   actions:
     - theme: brand